-However, a significant number of boys enter at 11+ and spend their first two years in St Philip House, (Lower School), before joining a senior house in the Third Form.
+For those that enter at 11+ their first two years are spent in St Philip House, (Lower School), before joining a senior house in the Third Form.
 In their first year they will have most of their classes in St Philip House, but will be taught Science, Art, CDT, IT and Physical Education in the specialist facilities of the main school.
 In their second year, boys go to the senior part of the school for all classes.

 In the Fourth and Fifth Forms (Years 10 and 11) boys prepare to sit their GCSEs.
 Although certain subjects are compulsory, boys may choose their options from about the twenty which are available.
 Before the final decision about which subjects to study is made, discussions are held between the parents, boy, subject/teachers and Housemaster.

-In the Sixth Form boys may choose from more than twenty five subjects and, with our flexible timetable, many different subject combinations are possible.
+Boys may also enter into Sixth Form where they choose from more than twenty five subjects and, with our flexible timetable, many different subject combinations are possible.
 For example, some boys opt to study the sciences and some purely arts, while many select a mixture of arts and sciences.
 The advice of the Careers Master may also be sought in order to ensure that university entrance requirements are satisfied.

 Life in the school, at this stage, is particularly busy with all the responsibilities that seniority brings.
 House duties, mentoring and leadership skills all help to round off boys’ education and prepare them for university life.